wesback/fleetpulseinfra/SECURITY.md

 #### Network Security
 - **Private Networking**: All applications run on private networks with no public exposure
 - **VPN Access**: Site-to-Site VPN required for all access from on-premises
-- **Firewall Protection**: Azure Firewall controls all egress traffic with allow-list rules
+- **Internal Load Balancer**: Container Apps use internal-only networking
+- **IP Restrictions**: Application-level access controls for trusted networks
-- **Network Segmentation**: Separate subnets for different components with appropriate routing
+- **Network Segmentation**: Separate subnets for different components

+> **Note**: Azure Firewall was removed for cost optimization in this simple web app deployment.
+For expanded scope or stricter security requirements, consider adding Azure Firewall for centralized egress traffic control.

 #### Identity and Access Management
 - **Managed Identity**: All Azure service-to-service authentication uses managed identities